JEFworks-Lab/scatterbar/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-`scatterbar` is an open-source R package that provides an innovative visualization technique for displaying proportional data across spatially resolved contexts.
+`scatterbar` is an open-source R package for displaying proportional data across spatially resolved contexts.
 This is the `scatterbar` R documentation website.
 Questions, suggestions, or problems should be submitted as [GitHub issues](https://github.com/JEFworks-Lab/scatterbar/issues).

 ## Overview

-By combining the concepts of scatter plots and stacked bar charts, `scatterbar` enhances the clarity and distinguishability of proportional distributions, making it easier for users to detect subtle variations in data and accurately interpret and compare data across different spatial locations.
+By combining the concepts of scatter plots and stacked bar charts, `scatterbar` allows users to visualize variations in proportional data data and compare across different spatial locations.

 <p align="center">